 - Choose Glow Sticks That Produce Yellow or Green Light

-Chemicals in such glow stick last longer than blue or purple glow sticks.
+Chemicals in such glow sticks last longer than blue or purple glow sticks.
 However, the brightness in blue or purple glow sticks is brighter than the light produced by yellow or green glow sticks.

 What Happens When Glow Sticks Get Damaged?